 From 1949-1954 this “manufacturer of high class buttons” advertised for staff.
 They also sought salesmen in Gippsland, Western Victoria, Adelaide, Sydney and in Tasmania for their products.
 They registered designs for buttons (class 3) in 1955.

 In 1951 they had a contract to supply brush holders to the military:

 This company has been operating near Adelaide from 1966 as Allan J. Olson Pty.
 Ltd. making badges, medallions, name bars and uniform buttons.
 Allan Olson started as an apprentice in 1936 with S. Schlank & Co., working with them until 1965 then starting his own business.
 In 1971 he bought the former Schlank plant, equipment (including many old dies) and their factory located in Forrestville, South Australia.

 Ornacraft Pty Ltd:

 In 1939 this business was formed from the previously named Ornacraft Company.
 They registered button designs in 1947.
-This company operated from at least 1940 to 1950 within 60 King St, Newton, Sydney, as plastic button manufacturers.
-This building still stands as a apartment/business/hotel complex.
-A photo of the building and some employment adverts follow, from The Sydney Morning Herald.
-The company was deregistered in 1966.
+This company operated from at least 1940 to 1950 at 60 King St, Newton, Sydney, as plastic button manufacturers.
+The company possibly supplied clothing manufacturers rather than retail, as I have seen no cards of Ornacraft branded buttons.